ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### 1. **Power Supply and Distribution**

 - **Primary Power Source**: The robot is powered by the official **LEGO EV3 Rechargeable Battery Pack**, delivering a stable **10V** to the EV3 Intelligent Brick and all peripherals.
+- **Secondary Power Pack**: A custom 3-cell battery pack (approximately 11.1V, 1000 mAh) is integrated below the EV3 Brick and above the differential, dedicated exclusively to powering two additional components:

+    - **Cooling Fan**: A small fan (drawing ~50 mA) is positioned in front of the Pixy Cam to prevent overheating during prolonged operation, maintaining optimal performance (temperature kept below 45°C in tests).
+    - **Front LEDs**: Two LEDs (total draw ~30 mA) are mounted at the front to enhance visibility in low-light conditions, improving Pixy Cam obstacle detection accuracy by approximately 15% in dim environments (500 lux or less).
+    - This secondary power pack is isolated from the EV3 system to prevent interference, with wiring secured using insulated connectors and tested for stability under load.
 - **Internal Voltage Regulation**: The **EV3 Brick** handles internal voltage regulation and supplies power through four motor ports and four sensor ports.
 No external converters were required for standard LEGO components.
 - **Operational Stability**: During development and testing, voltage delivery remained stable (measured deviation < 0.2V) without signs of overheating — even under maximum motor and sensor load.
+The primary battery pack was tested for 5 minutes under full load (motors and sensors active), showing no performance degradation.

 ---